-The TPS2H000-Q1 device is capable of driving a wide variety of resistive, inductive, and capacitive loads, including LEDs, relays, and sub-modules.
+The TPS4H160-Q1 device is capable of driving a wide variety of resistive, inductive, and capacitive loads, including the low-wattage bulbs, LEDs, relays, solenoids, heaters, and sub-modules.
 Full diagnostics and high-accuracy current-sense features enable intelligent control of the load.
 An external adjustable current limit improves the reliability of the whole system by clamping the inrush or overload current.